SteveJustin1963/tec-MINT/README.md

 ![]()

 ### build v 1.1
-set correct flags for the build and then compile and then burn the rom. this will combine CJ's bitbang with NINT
+- set correct flags for the build and then compile and then burn the rom. this will combine CJ's bitbang with NINT

+Higher versions now available